Women in Texas government: Judicial Branch

 Only fourteen women have been elected to Texas's highest state courts - the Supreme Court of Texas (highest court for civil matters) and the Texas Court of Criminal Appeals (highest court for criminal matters).
 Additional women have served on these courts via gubernatorial appointment but have not been elected by voters to serve on the courts.
 Some women have begun their career on the courts through a governor's appointment but have then won subsequent election campaigns to serve new terms.

 A key milestone for women's representation on the Supreme Court of Texas was the Texas All-Women Supreme Court of 1925.
 The All-Women Supreme Court was a special session of the Supreme Court of Texas in which Texas Governor Pat Morris Neff appointed three female justices to serve on the court to preside over a case in which all the court's male justices possessed a conflict of interest.
 The case involved a politically influential fraternal association known as the Woodmen of the World.
 At the time of the case, almost all Texas elected officials and lawyers were a part of the association.
-Realizing any male he could appoint would also likely have ties to the organization, Governor Neff resolved to appointment an all-female court.
+Realizing any male he could appoint would also likely have ties to the organization, Governor Neff resolved to appoint an all-female court.
 Neff appointed Hortense Sparks Ward to serve as the special court's Special Chief Justice.
 Ward had been the first woman to pass the Texas state bar exam, as well as the first Texas woman admitted to practice before the United States Supreme Court.
 Neff appointed Hattie Leah Henenberg and Ruth Virginia Brazzil to fill the remaining two spots.
 The All-Women Supreme Court met from January to May 1925 and was the first all-female court in the United States.

 Despite the success of the All-Women Supreme Court, it would be another almost 60 years before women served on the Supreme Court of Texas again.
 In 1982, Ruby Kless Sondock became the first woman appointed as a regular justice on the Supreme Court of Texas.
 Governor William P. Clements appointed Sondock to serve out the remainder of the term of another justice who died in office.
 Once this initial term ended, Sondock did not seek election to the court.
 It would be another ten years before Texans would elect the first of six women to the Supreme Court of Texas.
 In 1992, Rose Spector became the first woman elected to the Supreme Court of Texas after previously serving as an elected county court judge and one of the first females elected to countywide office in Bexar County.
 Spector served only one term on the Supreme Court of Texas, while subsequent women have served up to two terms on the court.
-Currently, two elected women are serving on the Supreme Court of Texas, comprising a minority of the court's nine-justice membership.
-No women has ever been elected Chief Justice of the Supreme Court of Texas.
+Currently, three elected women are serving on the Supreme Court of Texas, comprising a minority of the court's nine-justice membership.
+No woman has ever been elected Chief Justice of the Supreme Court of Texas.